 Dark Belgian Chocolate Pate with Honey Roasted Bosc Pear ($10.00)

 Before dessert we had asked Claire if we could take a "breather" before going into the final course.
 (It probably would have been better to go for a short power walk around the grounds then come back for dessert.)
 Thank goodness we took a break, because look at the size of this dessert!
 It was very very rich and heavenly.
 A little dab will do ya.
 If you like chocolate you will love the pate.
 The roasted pear was nice and light.
 I used it as a palate cleanser as I tasted all the desserts.

-At the end of the night, we appreciated the efforts at the South Thompson Inn.
-It's a bit of a drive but worth it.
+At the end of the night, we appreciate the efforts at the South Thompson Inn.
+It's a bit of a drive, but worth it.

 If I wanted to have a civilized volume conversation while enjoying some decently presented cuisine, I would absolutely consider madisens.
-Or those of you looking for a date place that wasn't absurdly pretentious and loud this would be a good pick.
+Or those of you looking for a date place that wasn't absurdly pretentious and/or loud, this would be a good pick.